-New Construction applicants and Acquisition/Rehabilitation applicants may be awarded points for providing the following:
+Acquisition/Rehabilitation applicants in 5-15 Unit Category and all New Construction applicants may be awarded points for providing the following:

 Accessibility, Adaptability and Visitability - In addition to the required features, these features promote accessible and/or adaptable design elements that benefit the target households and people of all ages, sizes, and abilities throughout the life of the property.
-Applicants will be asked to describe the features in 12,000 characters (approximately 3 typed pages) and up to 3 additional pages of appropriate exhibits, not created by the Applicant, to supplement the description(s).
+Applicants will be asked to describe the features in 12,000 characters (approximately 3 typed pages) and up to 3 additional pages of appropriate exhibits, not created by the applicant, to supplement the description(s).
 Applicants will not be given points for describing features that are required in 8.a.(2)(b) above, including federal regulations and state building code requirements.
 Responses to these items will be scored based on the following criteria: (i) Impact to tenants' health, safety, stability, level of independence and quality of life; and (ii) Impact to tenants' ability to carry out social relationships.

-All Acquisition/Rehabilitation Units must include all accessibility, adaptability and Visitability features and amenities listed by the applicant in 8.b. above.
+All features in 6.b. committed to by Acquisition/Rehabilitation applicants must include all Accessibility and Visitability features and amenities listed by the applicant.